How to Maximise Natural Light in Home Design

 Floor-to-ceiling glass strengthens the relationship between indoor and outdoor spaces, increasing light penetration and enhancing spatial flow.
 Highlight windows positioned above eye level introduce additional daylight while maintaining privacy.
 Clerestory windows extend sunlight deeper into the home, ensuring even interior spaces benefit from natural light.

 The layout of a home affects how light moves through it.
 Open-plan designs allow daylight to travel further, making spaces feel larger and more connected.
 Removing unnecessary walls, widening doorways, and using glass partitions can improve light flow while maintaining defined living areas.
-In homes that don't have an open layout, things like internal windows or mirrors can help let in and share natural light better.
+In more enclosed layouts, internal windows or mirrors can help distribute light between rooms.

 Material selection influences how light interacts with a space.
 Light-coloured walls and ceilings reflect daylight, amplifying brightness and enhancing a sense of openness.
 Matte finishes diffuse light softly, while satin or gloss surfaces add subtle reflections that improve overall luminosity.